Wyre Forest School is committed to safeguarding and promoting the welfare of children and expects all staff and

 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child's welfare.
 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child's welfare.
 We make no apologies for being extremely vigilant and may cause offence, but the safety and well-being of our pupils is our number one priority.

 We actively support the Government's Prevent Agenda to counter radicalism and extremism (Educate Against Hate) and all staff undergo Prevent training.

 Safeguarding Governor: Brenda Lines

 Designated Safeguarding Lead: Rebecca Garratt

-Deputy Safeguarding Leads: Sarah Evans, Alison Hopkins and Tim Matthews
+Deputy Safeguarding Leads: Alison Hopkins, Sarah Evans and Brian Thomas

 Our safeguarding team meets weekly to ensure we are all aware of current practice, case studies and issues within our school.
 The team is made up of staff from school and Russell House to ensure we have continuity and clear communication.